[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Let's manage git under /etc with etckeeper

-When operating a Linux server, rewriting configuration files is done on a daily basis.
+When operating a Linux server, the configuration file is frequently rewritten.

-When changing settings, you often back up the file by adding a date name to the end of the file.
+When changing settings, you will often need to use a date name at the end of the file to manage the backup.

 # ls -al |grep httpd.conf -rw-r--r-- 1 root root 16730 Jan 25 22:59 httpd.conf -rw-r--r-- 1 root root 16730 Jan 25 22:59 httpd. conf_20151225 -rw-r--r-- 1 root root 16730 Jan 25 22:59 httpd.conf_20160120

-However, if you create a backup file every time you change settings, the files will be scattered.
+However, if you take a backup file every time you change the settings, the files will be scattered.

-The more files there are, the more likely mistakes will occur.
-This is not really good for your mental health.
+The more files you have, the more likely it is to make mistakes.
+This is not very good for your mental health.

-As I briefly touched on earlier, VCS is required.
-This time we will install git.
+As I mentioned earlier, you will need VCS This time I'll install git.

 #yum install git